When Your Child’s Anxiety Looks Like Anger

 The CDC says childhood mental health concerns deserve attention when symptoms are severe, persistent, and interfering with home, school, or play.
 That is a clean sentence.
 Real life is messier.
 It looks like a child who seems fine all afternoon, then detonates when you say it is time to leave.
 Or one who controls the route to school down to the last turn because the unknown feels like a cliff edge.

 The body gives clues too: stomach aches, headaches, tight throat, sudden tiredness, needing the toilet, not eating, not sleeping, or asking for reassurance until you feel your own patience start to fray.
-If bedtime is part of the loop, the sleep piece on why your child won’t sleep sits right beside this one.
+If bedtime is part of the loop, the piece on why your child won’t sleep sits right beside this one.
 An anxious brain gets very busy when the house goes quiet.

 Start by lowering the amount of language in the room.
 I know, the urge is to explain.
 To correct the tone.
 To make sure they understand why this is not okay.
 But a flooded child cannot take in your full TED Talk on respect.
 A flooded adult cannot either, honestly.